MultiMUD/clojure-lanterna/docs/4-reference.markdown

 Draw the string at the specified cursor location.

 The cursor will end up at the position directly after the string.

+### lanterna.terminal/clear

+    :::clojure
+    (clear terminal)

+Clear the given terminal.

+The cursor will be at the coordinates 0, 0 after the clearing.

 ### lanterna.terminal/set-fg-color